flutter/website/src/content/release/breaking-changes/flutter-generate-i10n-source.md

 ## Summary

-The `flutter` tool will no longer generate a synthetic `package:flutter_gen` or modify the `package_config.json` of the application.
-Applications or tools that previously referenced `package:flutter_gen` will instead reference source files generated into the application directly.
+The `flutter` tool will no longer generate a synthetic `package:flutter_gen` or modify the `package_config.json` of the app.

+Applications or tools that referenced `package:flutter_gen` should instead reference source files generated into the app's source directory directly.

 ## Background

-`flutter_gen` is a virtual (synthetic) package that is created by the `flutter` command-line tool to allow developers to import that package to access generated symbols and functionality, such as for [internationalization][Internationalizing Flutter apps].
-As the package is not listed in an app's `pubspec.yaml`, and is created via re-writing the (generated) `package_config.json`, numerous problems have been created.
+`flutter_gen` is a virtual (synthetic) package that is created by the `flutter` command-line tool to allow developers to import that package to access generated symbols and functionality, such as for [internationalization][].
+As the package isn't listed in an app's `pubspec.yaml`, and is created via re-writing the generated `package_config.json` file, many problems have been created.

 ## Migration Guide

-This change only effects users that have the following in their `pubspec.yaml`:
+This change only affects apps that have the following entry in their `pubspec.yaml`:

 ```yaml
 flutter:
   generate: true
 ```

-A synthetic package (`package:flutter_gen`) is created and referenced by the
+A synthetic package (`package:flutter_gen`) is created and referenced by the app:
-application:

 ```dart
 import 'package:flutter_gen/gen_l10n/app_localizations.dart';